 This can be due to many different reasons.
 First, check and see if the fan is running.
 If it is, that could be a sign of a clogged filter.
-If the fan is not running, that can either indicate a motor issue, or just a tripped breaker.
+If the fan is not running, that can either indicate a motor issue or just a tripped breaker.
 Check the breaker box to make sure that everything is properly turned on.
-If the breakers are okay, the fan likely needs repaired.
+If the breakers are okay, the fan likely needs to be repaired.

-Uneven temperatures could be a result of a malfunctioning thermostat, or issues with the airflow balancing.
-Double check your thermostat settings, and make sure that nothing is blocking any vents or returns.
+Uneven temperatures could be a result of a malfunctioning thermostat or issues with the airflow balancing.
+Double-check your thermostat settings, and make sure that nothing is blocking any vents or returns.

 Why Does The Hospital’s Air Smell Musty Or Stale?

 A musty odor could mean that there is mold or other growths in the ductwork or coils.
 If the odor only appears when a certain system is running or only comes from one spot in the room, the growth is likely close by.
-The best thing to do when dealing with mold is to contact someone who specializes in mold remediation, as mold can easily grow back if not completely eliminated the first time.
+The best thing to do when dealing with mold is to contact someone who specializes in hospital mold removal, as mold can easily grow back if not completely eliminated the first time.

 Why Does My Hospital HVAC System Keep Restarting?